MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pallocate_common_buffer_with_bounds.md

 [in] The preferred NUMA node from which the memory is to be allocated.
 If N is the number of NUMA nodes in a multiprocessor system, *PreferredNode* is a number in the range 0 to N–1.
 For a one-processor system or a non-NUMA multiprocessor system, set *PreferredNode* to zero.

 ### -param LogicalAddress

 [out] A pointer to a variable into which this routine writes the logical address that the device can use to access the common buffer.
 The DMA device should use this logical address instead of the physical address that is returned by a routine such as [**MmGetPhysicalAddress**](../ntddk/nf-ntddk-mmgetphysicaladdress.md).

-[out] A pointer to a variable into which this routine writes the logical address that the device can use to access the common buffer.
-The DMA device should use this logical address instead of the physical address that is returned by a routine such as [**MmGetPhysicalAddress**](../ntddk/nf-ntddk-mmgetphysicaladdress.md).